LieuweJS/FlappyBirdPY/README.md

 # PythonLearning

-Trying to learn a bit of python by making flappy bird in python.
+Flappy bird in python.

 May 2019.

+(first python project)